Averaging pre-Lie bialgebras: Introduction

 The Yang-Baxter equation was introduced by Yang~\cite{Yang67} in 1967 and Baxter~\cite{Bax78} in 1971.
 Sklyanin, Takhtajan and Faddeev~\cite{FTS79} found solutions of the Yang-Baxter equation are closely related to the quantum inverse scattering method.
 Drinfeld~\cite{Dr83} showed that solutions of the classical Yang-Baxter equation give rise to certain Lie bialgebra structures.
 Bai~\cite{Bai08} proved that solutions of the classical Yang-Baxter equation in the sense of pre-Lie algebras induce pre-Lie bialgebra structures, while Hou, Sheng and Zhou~\cite{HSZh26} showed that solutions of the classical Yang-Baxter equation in the framework of averaging Lie algebras give rise to averaging Lie bialgebra structures.
 Bai, Guo and Ni~\cite{BaiGN10} showed that Rota-Baxter operators on Lie algebras are also closely related to solutions of the classical Yang-Baxter equation.
 Kupershmidt~\cite{Kup99} introduced the notion of relative Rota-Baxter operators on Lie algebras, and a series of subsequent studies have shown that relative Rota-Baxter operators are intimately connected with solutions of the classical Yang-Baxter equation in various algebraic settings.

-In order to establish a theory of averaging pre-Lie bialgebras, we first investigate representations and dual representations of averaging pre-Lie algebras.
-Moreover, based on the induced relationship between Lie algebras and Leibniz algebras, we show that representations of averaging pre-Lie algebras naturally induce representations of Leibniz algebras.
-Next, we introduce the notions of matched pairs and Manin triples of averaging pre-Lie algebras, as well as the concept of averaging pre-Lie bialgebras, and prove that, under certain conditions, these three structures are equivalent.
-We then study the classical Yang-Baxter equation in the framework of averaging pre-Lie algebras and introduce the notion of relative Rota-Baxter operators on averaging pre-Lie algebras.
-Based on this, we construct solutions of the classical Yang-Baxter equation in certain averaging pre-Lie algebras.
-Finally, we show that averaging pre-Lie bialgebras give rise to averaging Lie bialgebras.
-We summarize the main results in this paper by the following diagram:
+As is well known, there is a relationship among dendriform algebras, associative algebras, Lie algebras, and pre-Lie algebras.
+Based on this, we focus primarily on the study of averaging pre-Lie bialgebra.
+Then, we summarize the main results in this paper by the following diagram:

 The paper is organized as follows.
 In Section \ref{sec:Averaging pre-Lie algebras}, we study the representations of averaging pre-Lie algebras and show that representations of averaging pre-Lie algebras give rise to representations of Leibniz algebras.
 In Section \ref{sec:averbiandaverop}, we introduce the notions of matched pairs of averaging pre-Lie algebras, Manin triples of averaging pre-Lie algebras and averaging pre-Lie bialgebras and establish the equivalence of the three under suitable conditions.
 Furthermore, we introduce averaging operators on quadratic Rota-Baxter pre-Lie algebras and demonstrate that they induce an averaging pre-Lie bialgebra.
 In Section \ref{sec:adalybinapl}, we introduce the notion of the admissable classical Yang-Baxter equation in an averaging pre-Lie algebra whose solution gives rise to an averaging pre-Lie bialgebra.
 Then we introduce the notion of relative Rota-Baxter operators on an averaging Lie algebra with respect to a representation, which can give rise to solutions of the classical Yang-Baxter equation in the semidirect product averaging pre-Lie algebra.
 In Section \ref{sec:balancedaverpl}, we introduce a new notion of averaging Lie bialgebras and show that, under suitable conditions, an averaging Lie bialgebra can be obtained from an averaging pre-Lie bialgebra.
+Notably, when the averaging operators associated with the pre-Lie algebra and pre-Lie coalgebra coincide, the definition of an averaging Lie bialgebra we introduce (Definition~\ref{def:averagingLiebialgebra}) aligns with the notion of averaging Lie bialgebras presented in ~\cite[Definition~4.4]{HSZh26}.